smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 If the vehicle is ready to connect to the mobile access point, it will notify the mobile device via `ReadyForWifiConnection`.

-If mobile is ready to accept WiFi connection, it will ask vehicle for connection via `JoinMobileNetwork`
+If mobile is ready to accept WiFi connection, it will ask vehicle for connection via `JoinMobileNetwork`.

 The following API changes are required:
 ##### MOBILE_API